SysKitTeam/docs-point/microsoft365-inventory/users.md

 The Users overview can be **exported as PDF and XLSX files**.
 There is also the **option to schedule the overview**.

-On the right side, there is a Manage section which provides the ability to **Configure Tenant Wide Alerts**.
+On the right side, there is a Manage section, which provides the ability to **Configure Tenant Wide Alerts**.

-Selecting users provides several different actions that can be taken.
+Selecting users provides several different actions to run.
 The Manage actions available are:
   * Delete User
   * Block User Sign-in
   * Copy User Permissions